-Synchronize illumination : Turn on to automatically synchronize the illumination with the surrounding light.
-The synchronization between day and night only works if the IR-cut filter is set to Auto or Off .
-Automatic illumination angle : Turn on to use the automatic illumination angle.
-Illumination angle : Use the slider to manually set the illumination angle, for example if the angle needs to be different from the camera's angle of view.
-If the camera has a wide angle of view, you can set the illumination angle to a narrower angle, which equals a greater tele position.
-This will result in dark corners in the image.
-IR wavelength : Select the desired wavelength for the IR light.
-White light i Allow illumination : Turn on to let the camera use white light in night mode.
-Synchronize illumination : Turn on to automatically synchronize the white light with the surrounding light.
-Exposure Exposure mode : Select an exposure mode to reduce rapidly changing irregular effects in the image, for example flicker produced by different types of light sources.
+- Exposure mode: Select an exposure mode to reduce rapidly changing irregular effects in the image, for example flicker produced by different types of light sources.
 We recommend you to use the automatic exposure mode, or the same frequency as your power network.
 Automatic: The camera adjusts the aperture, gain and shutter automatically.
 Automatic aperture : The camera adjusts the aperture and gain automatically.
 The shutter is fixed.
-Automatic shutter Hold current: Locks the current exposure settings. • Flicker-free : The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). • Flicker-free 50 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s • Flicker-free 60 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s • Flicker-reduced : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. • Flicker-reduced 50 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. • Flicker-reduced 60 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes.
-Manual : The aperture, gain and shutter are fixed.
-Exposure zone : Use exposure zones to optimize the exposure in a selected part of the scene, for example, the area in front of an entrance door.

-The exposure zones are related to the original image (unrotated), and the names of the zones apply to the original image.
+Automatic shutter : The camera adjusts the shutter and gain automatically.
+The aperture is fixed.
+Hold current: Locks the current exposure settings.
+Flicker-free The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz).
+The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s.
+Flicker-free 50 Hz : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s.
+Flicker-free 60 Hz Flicker-reduced : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes.
+Flicker-reduced 50 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes.
+Flicker-reduced 60 Hz : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. : The aperture, gain and shutter are fixed.
+Manual Exposure zone: Use exposure zones to optimize the exposure in a selected part of the scene, for example, the area in front of an entrance door.
+Note The exposure zones are related to the original image (unrotated), and the names of the zones apply to the original image.
 This means, for example, that if the video stream is rotated 90°, then the Upper zone becomes the Right zone in the stream, and Left becomes Lower.

-- Automatic: Suitable for most situations. - Center: Uses a fixed area in the center of the image to calculate the exposure.
-The area has a fixed size and position in the live view. - Full : Uses the entire live view to calculate the exposure. - Upper : Uses an area with a fixed size and position in the upper part of the image to calculate the exposure. - Lower : Uses an area with a fixed size and position in the lower part of the image to calculate the exposure. - Left U: Uses an area with a fixed size and position in the left part of the image to calculate the exposure. - Right U: Uses an area with a fixed size and position in the right part of the image to calculate the exposure. - Spot: Uses an area with a fixed size and position in the live view to calculate the exposure. - Custom: Uses an area in the live view to calculate the exposure.
+Automatic: Suitable for most situations.
+Center: Uses a fixed area in the center of the image to calculate the exposure.
+The area has a fixed size and position in the live view.
+Full : Uses the entire live view to calculate the exposure. : Uses an area with a fixed size and position in the upper part of the image to calculate the exposure.
+Upper : Uses an area with a fixed size and position in the lower part of the image to calculate the exposure. : Uses an area with a fixed size and position in the left part of the image to calculate the exposure. : Uses an area with a fixed size and position in the right part of the image to calculate the exposure.
+Right Spot: Uses an area with a fixed size and position in the live view to calculate the exposure.
+Custom: Uses an area in the live view to calculate the exposure.
 You can adjust the size and position of the area.
 Max shutter: Select the shutter speed to provide the best image.
-Low shutter speeds (longer exposure) might cause motion blur when there is movement, and a too high shutter speed might affect the image quality.
+Low shutter speeds (longer exposure) might cause motion blur - when there is movement, and a too high shutter speed might affect the image quality.
 Max shutter works with max gain to improve the image.

 Max gain: Select the suitable max gain.
 If you increase the max gain, it improves the visible level of detail in dark images, but also increases the noise level.
 More noise can also result in increased use of bandwidth and storage.
-If you set the max gain to a high value, images can differ a lot if the light conditions are very different from day to night.
-Max gain works with max shutter to improve the image.
+If you set the max gain

+Motion-adaptive exposure

-Motion-adaptive exposure : Select to reduce motion blur in low-light conditions.
+: Select to reduce motion blur in low-light conditions.